blockbridge/blockbridge-kb/guide/kubernetes/index.md

     $ docker run --rm -it -e BLOCKBRIDGE_API_HOST docker.io/blockbridge/cli:latest-alpine bb --no-ssl-verify-peer account create --name kubernetes
 ```

-When prompted, then authenticate to the Blockbridge controlplane as the `system` user:
+When prompted, then authenticate to the Blockbridge controlplane as the `system` user.

 ```
     Authenticating to https://blockbridge.mycompany.example/api